Early every morning, that I drive my car to my job, I use the same driving routine.

 As days went by and the accidental morning dates kept repeating, I traced more feelings just by looking at her face:

 I thought I felt her joy and pride for accompanying her daughter.
-I thought I felt her always smiling face was like this, for particularly one reason: This morning walk was her reward for all the sleepless nights and agony the raising of a child demands.
-I felt what is the essence of upbringing a child and how important is this for any of us.
+Believed for a moment that her always smiling face was like this, for particularly one reason: This morning walk was her reward for all the sleepless nights and agony the raising of a child demands.
+She looked like she knew this morning what the essence of upbringing a child is.
+Not to say how important is this for any of us!
 A child is something you think you own, it is a part of you, it is something “that gives full meaning to someone ‘s life” as I keep hearing said by people around me …

 After some weeks of the same routine and thinking pattern in my head, one morning, my attention was thrown at the eyes of the daughter.
 I saw a young, serious girl, smiling but not at the same style like her mother.
 Her smile was wiser, with modesty and for the first time, I felt that it was the daughter that was “protecting” the mother than the opposite.